 Technique.
 The history of meditation is a very rich one, with the earliest written records of its use found 2,500 hundred years ago in the Hindu Vedantism culture of India.
 One of the most famous meditation teachers, Siddhartha, also known today as the Buddha, lived from 563 to 483 BC, according to tradition.
 Forms of meditation have arisen in many cultures and geographic locations, and while methods and practices vary they share certain underlying principles.
 For example, there are meditation practices within Judaism, Islam, and Christianity, among others.
 Yoga practices are often included under the rubric of meditation.

 Although ancient, meditation is subject to a great deal of current interest.
-Hundreds of research studies have been conducted on both the physiological and psychological effects of meditation practice.
+Thousands of research studies have been conducted on both the physiological and psychological effects of meditation practice.
 Meditation is often classed as a mind-body technique and listed as a complementary approach.
 Research in meditation has increased dramatically with the coming of age of mindfulness meditation in the past few decades.
-Of note, there were fewer than 80 published articles on mindfulness as of 1990, and that number increased to 1,200 articles featured in PubMed by October of 2013.[100]

 Defining—and therefore studying—meditation is difficult, given the broad scope of meditation types, lineages, styles, and goals.
 “Meditation” can be considered an “umbrella” term that includes a wide diversity of practices.
 Meditation comes from the Latin “meditari” meaning to engage in contemplation or reflection.
 Generally, in psychology, meditation refers to a practice in which the mind is trained to maintain focused attention for any number of reasons, including to enhance relaxation or develop positive psychological states.